Clara-Yuan/Sentiment-Analysis-of-English-Lyrics-in-a-Chinese-Cultural-Context-for-Advertising-Screening/README.md

 	Used for multi-class sentiment classification attempts, aiming to filter more emotions to match various advertising styles.
 Logistic regression provided a statistical approach to sentiment classification, complementing the rule-based and deep learning models.
 •	Sentiment Analysis of Lyrics
 ________________________________________
-Literature Review
-The use of music in advertising has been widely studied, with researchers emphasizing its impact on consumer psychology and behavior.
-It is often used as a background in advertisements to enhance product recall and purchase intention levels (Lavack, Thakor & Bottausci, 2008) and evoke emotions (Bigné & Alcañiz, 2017).
-Moreover, research in advertising has demonstrated the decisive emotional role of music in decision-making (Vermeulen & Beukeboom, 2016).
-Lyrics are a crucial component of music and can accurately convey emotions.
-Consistence between music and advertising can have a positive impact on the audience (Breves et al., 2020).
-Therefore, selecting background music that aligns with the product style is very important.
-Of course, if a familiar brand suddenly uses a different style of music, it may also attract the audience's attention (Dhalen et al., 2008).
-This is one reason why some brands use a strategy of first suppressing and then elevating emotions in their advertising style.
-Additionally, the consistency between lyrics and music may also influence consumer behavior (Ausin et al., 2021).
-However, people from different cultural backgrounds have varying understandings and emotional expressions of the same music and text (Fritz et al., 2013).
-For instance, the Mafa, a traditional community in Northern Cameroon with no prior exposure to Western music, can accurately identify happiness, sadness, and fear in Western music, suggesting that basic musical elements carry universal emotional cues (Fritz et al., 2009).
-Particularly, English songs mainly originate from Western countries that emphasize individualism and freedom, whereas China focuses on collectivist thought, valuing rules and harmony, and the majority are non-native English speakers (Liu Ye et al., 2023).
-This difference can lead to varying degrees of understanding of the same lyrics across these cultural backgrounds.
-Ignoring this difference can result in limitations and biases in analysis results, lacking cultural adaptability and universality, which can affect the effectiveness of advertising.
-This project aims to screen English pop songs from a Western cultural background for application in advertisements targeting a Chinese audience.
-Currently, two methods are widely used in lyrics sentiment classification research.
-One is based on sentiment dictionaries, which divide sentiment trends through segmentation and weight calculation.
-The other is based on machine learning, selecting feature vectors and training classifiers.
-This project uses rule-based VADER and Hugging Face methods to compare the application of sentiment analysis techniques on English lyrics (Ribeiro et al., 2016; Kaur et al., 2024).
-However, studies have shown discrepancies between VADER’s automated labeling and human annotations, with only approximately 50% agreement in sentiment classification on Twitter English texts (Biswas et al., 2022).
-This highlights potential misalignments between VADER’s rule-based logic and human emotional interpretation.
-Additionally, VADER was slightly adjusted to create a version more suitable for the Chinese cultural background, which was compared with the original VADER.
-In machine learning methods, logistic regression was used to attempt multi-class sentiment classification (Xin Wu & Yizhen Cao, 2018), aiming to filter more emotions to match more advertising styles.
-Bouazizi et al. [14] mentioned that multi-class classification has always been a challenging task given the complexity of natural languages and the difficulty of understanding and mathematically "quantifying" how humans express their feelings.
-The research results indicate that multi-class classification achieves lower accuracy for 7 different sentiment classes than binary classification.
-In the case of insufficient labeled data, consideration is given to switching to binary classification prediction.
-________________________________________
 Data Collection

 Data Sources and Acquisition
 •	APIs Used:
 o	Spotify API (spotipy) with queries like "year: 2005-2014, genre: pop" to fetch 1049 songs.